haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 Martha stared and looked hot.

-“Who are you callin’ names?” she said.
+“Who are you calling names?” she said.

 “You needn’t be so vexed.

-That’s not th’ way for a young lady to talk.
+That’s not the way for a young lady to talk.

-I’ve nothin’ against th’ blacks.
+I’ve nothing against the blacks.

 When you read about ’em in tracts they’re always very religious.

-You always read as a black’s a man an’ a brother.
+You always read as a black’s a man and a brother.

-I’ve never seen a black an’ I was fair pleased to think I was goin’ to see one close.
+I’ve never seen a black and I was fair pleased to think I was going to see one close.

-When I come in to light your fire this mornin’ I crep’ up to your bed an’ pulled th’ cover back careful to look at you.
+When I come in to light your fire this morning I crep’ up to your bed and pulled the cover back careful to look at you.

-An’ there you was,” disappointedly, “no more black than me—for all you’re so yeller.”
+and there you was,” disappointedly, “no more black than me—for all you’re so yeller.”

 Mary did not even try to control her rage and humiliation.